Barrett Ruud

-Barrett James Ruud (born May 20, 1983) is an American football coach who serves as inside linebackers coach for the Atlanta Falcons in the National Football League (NFL).
-He was selected by the Tampa Bay Buccaneers in the second round of the 2005 NFL draft and also played for the Tennessee Titans, New Orleans Saints and Houston Texans.
+Barrett James Ruud (born May 20, 1983) is an American football coach who serves as inside linebackers coach for the Atlanta Falcons of the National Football League (NFL).
+He was selected by the Tampa Bay Buccaneers in the second round of the 2005 NFL draft and also played for the Tennessee Titans, New Orleans Saints, and Houston Texans.
 He played college football for the Nebraska Cornhuskers, where he was the inside linebackers coach from 2018 to 2022.

 Early life

 Ruud attended high school at Lincoln Southeast High School in Lincoln, Nebraska.
 He was a four-year letterman and a two-time all-state honorable mention selection in basketball.

 He helped his team compile a 48–2 record and Class A state titles in 1998, 1999, and 2001.
 He was a two-time All-American by the Omaha World-Herald and earned All-American honors as a linebacker from Prep Star and Student Sport.

 Ruud also played halfback and set school career records with 2,988 rushing yards and 54 touchdowns.

 He also was a two-time super-state pick and was named offensive player of the year, defensive player of the year and prep athlete of the year by the Lincoln Journal Star.

 Ruud's great-grandfather Clarence Swanson played college football for Nebraska from 1918 to 1921 and is an inductee of the College Football Hall of Fame.